The best investment properties just need cosmetic upgrades and you should always avoid property with roof or foundation problems, right?

 So, today I’ll cover different strategies that I use to make money with foundation problems, and why you shouldn’t be afraid of structural problems.

 But first, let’s talk briefly about the types of foundations you are likely to encounter.

 Pier and Beam vs Slab Foundations

-There are two basic types of foundations for residential real estate – Slab on grade and pier and beam.
+There are two basic types of foundations for residential real estate – Slab on grade and pier and beam foundations.

 Pier and Beam Foundations

 The further north you go, the more you see pier and beam.
 It is required to pour the foundation below the frost line, and that frost line gets pretty deep in cold regions.
-Colder regions tend to get snow, so it’s better to elevate the property well above grade.
+Also, colder regions tend to get snow, so it’s better to elevate the property well above grade.

 So, pier and beam is more common since they already need to dig out so much earth, and need to elevate the wooden structure.
 It also is nice to have a full sized basement for storage and utilities, so with just a little more digging, the home can have a lot of functional space.

 How A Pier and Beam Home is Built